Master of Music from North Park University

 What do you do in a first lesson with a student?

-The first lesson is all about getting to know you, your voice and your voice history.
-It helps me shape lessons to fit your needs, set goals, and plan out the best way to help you achieve those goals.
-I love talking with students about big, overarching goals and smaller, more immediate goals.
-We then get down to work with exercises for singing voice and/or from One Weird Trick.
+The first lesson is very much about getting to know the student, their voice and their voice history.
+It helps me shape lessons to fit their needs, set goals for my students and plan out the best way to help guide them to achieving it.
+I also have the student set big overarching and smaller goals for their musical or transitional journey.
+We then get to work picking repertoire, singing and/ or working on some One Weird Trick exercises.